A chronology of key events:

 2010 February - Hundreds die and widespread damage is caused as massive earthquake strikes central Chile.
 The 8.8 magnitude quake is the biggest to hit the country in 50 years.

-2010 October - 33 miners trapped deep underground for 69 days are winched to safety, watched by TV audiences around the world.
+2010 October - Thirty-three miners trapped deep underground for 69 days are winched to safety, watched by TV audiences around the world.

-2011 May - Trades unions organise demonstration in Valparaiso in protest at government's environmental, education and labour policies.
+2011 May - Trade unions organise demonstration in Valparaiso in protest at government's environmental, education and labour policies.

 2011 July - Thousands of high school and university students take to the streets to demand a more equal education system.
 Copper miners strike over government plans to restructure the industry.